pulumi/registry/README.md

 ### Developing alongside another Hugo module

-If you want to develop another module alongside this one -- e.g., add a new web component to use in the Registry, or to make changes to Registry-specific CSS -- you can point your development server to a local clone of [pulumi/theme](https://github.com/pulumi/theme).
-To do that, first clone the repository, then add a `replace` line to the `go.mod` file at the root of _this_ repository to override the existing reference to `pulumi/theme` temporarily.
-For instance:
+If you want to develop another module alongside this one -- e.g., to make changes to Registry-specific CSS -- you can point your development server to a local clone of that module.
+To do so, first clone the repository you want to use, then add a `replace` line to the `go.mod` file at the root of _this_ repository to override the existing reference to the module temporarily.
+For instance, to make changes to [pulumi/theme](https://github.com/pulumi/theme) as you develop in this repo:

 ```
 module github.com/pulumi/pulumi-hugo